shipsaas/laravel-inbox-process/README.md

 ### Unique External Id

-In order to ensure the msgs are unique, you must determine the unique external id.
+In order to ensure the msgs are unique, you must determine the unique external id **for each topic**.

 Something like: the unique ID of the 3rd-party entity.